Moving to Switzerland from the U.S.

 - Lease or Property Title of Residence in Switzerland

-- Inventory (detailed) in English, German, French, or Italian, dated and signed by the customer (three copies) showing:
+- Detailed Inventory (three copies) in English, German, French, or Italian, dated and signed by the customer, including:

-- Full contents of this and any other shipments planned
+- Full contents of this shipment and any other shipments planned

 - Returning Nationals require an Attestation of Residence issued by the local authorities